 I rejoice in the correspondence which has taken place between you and your old friend Mr. Jefferson.
 I consider you and him as the North and South Poles of the American Revolution.
 Some talked, some wrote, and some fought to promote and establish it but you and Mr. Jefferson thought for us all.

-And then … on the same day in 1826 … which happened to be July 4 … which happened to be the 50th anniversary of the Declaration of Independence … both John Adams and Thomas Jefferson died.
+On the same day … which happened to be July 4 … which happened to be the 50th anniversary of the Declaration of Independence … John Adams and Thomas Jefferson both died.
 Within hours of each other.

 That John Adams and Thomas Jefferson had died on the same day, and that it was, of all days, the Fourth of July, could not be seen as a mere coincidence: it was a “visible and palpable” manifestation of “Divine favor,” wrote John Quincy Adams in his diary that night, expressing what was felt and would be said again and again everywhere the news spread.